flawedvice/flawedvice/README.md

 My Linkedin Profile: https://www.linkedin.com/in/vicentearanda/

-Aaaaan last but not least, my portfolio: https://vicearanda.com
+Aaaaand last but not least, my portfolio: https://vicearanda.com

 <!---
 flawedvice/flawedvice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.